The process of laser cutting is the process of absorbing light energy and turning it into heat energy and making the material melt and vaporize.

 Under the premise of determining the auxiliary gas type, the gas pressure size is an extremely important factor.

-- If the auxiliary gas pressure is too high, the vortex will be formed on the surface of the workpiece to weaken the ability of the airflow to remove the molten material which causes the cutting surface rougher and the slit wider.
+If the auxiliary gas pressure is too high, a vortex will form on the surface of the workpiece, which will weaken the ability of the airflow to remove the molten material, causing the cutting surface to become rougher and the slit to widen.

-- If the auxiliary gas pressure is too low, the melting material of the incision is not blown and generate slag on the back of the cut material.
+If the auxiliary gas pressure is too low, the melted material of the incision will not be blown away, leading to the formation of slag on the back of the cut material.

 See also:

-In actual machining, the cause of machining defects is complicated by improper process parameters.
+In actual machining, machining defects can be caused by improper process parameters.

-According to several decades of experience in the laser cutting process, it is of great significance to summarize the countermeasures of cutting defects to guide the actual production.
-See appendix for details.
+With decades of experience in the laser cutting process, it is important to summarize countermeasures for cutting defects to guide actual production.
+See the appendix for more information.

 See also: